 Is it ethical to take megalodon teeth?

-As divers we’ve always been taught to “take only pictures, leave only bubbles,” so it can feel slightly wrong to remove fossils from the underwater environment.
+As divers we’ve always been taught to “take only pictures, leave only bubbles”.
+With that in mind, it can feel wrong to remove fossils from the underwater environment.
 However, local divers in these areas maintain that these practices don’t cause any lasting damage to the underwater environment.

-Megalodon teeth are often found in areas with loose, sedimentary bottoms, therefore searching for the fossilised teeth doesn’t involve digging or damaging any delicate reef systems.
-A number of the popular fossil diving locations also have protected wrecks and sites nearby, preventing divers from causing damage by searching in the wrong areas.
+Megalodon teeth are often found in areas with loose, sedimentary bottoms.
+This means that searching for the fossilised teeth doesn’t involve digging or damaging any delicate reef systems.
+A number of the popular fossil diving locations also have protected wrecks and sites nearby.
+This prevents divers from causing damage by searching in the wrong areas.
 The permits required for collecting these fossils (see below) also prohibit divers from disrupting the underwater environment to remove them.

 Megalodon teeth are plentiful and fairly common, meaning that there is little demand to study them.
 This makes it more acceptable for divers to take them for their own private fossil collections.
-However they are still a finite resource, so as with any diving experience you should look for operators who take small groups and encourage responsible practices.
+However, they are still a finite resource.
+As with any diving experience you should look for operators who take small groups and encourage responsible practices.